-OMH News is published monthly for people served by, working, involved or interested in New York State's mental health programs.
+OMH News is published for people served by, working, involved or interested in New York State's mental health programs.

 This edition discusses some of the innovative work being done in New York State to improve the lives of New Yorkers with mental illness.

 This edition of OMH News discusses some of the many career opportunities that are available with OMH.
 Careers in mental health are rewarding, as they enable employees to meaningfully transform the lives of the people they serve.